FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 it does not require participants to be explicitly "inclusive" or "accepting" of certain topics.
 It requires participants to be *blind* to non-technical subjects, as those subjects are explicitly off topic.
 The FreeRADIUS community is inclusive by virtue of not being exclusionary.

+If you believe that the implicit biases of community members may affect how your contributions are evaluated, you are invited to anonymise your contributions.
+You will not be penalised for use of pseudonyms or anonymised identities when creating/signing patches, or posting on the mailing list(s).

 ## 2. Expected Behaviour